SimonSubokLee/ston-docs-son/admin/https.kr.rst

    General HTTPS Communication

-Generally SSL identifies the domain(winesoft.co.kr) of the server that a client(Browser) is trying to access by confirming a certification.
+Generally SSL identifies the domain(winesoft.co.kr) of the server that a client(Browser) is trying to access by confirming a certificate.
-When the certification is rejected for identification(wrong certification, expired certification, etc), user will be asked whether to trust website or not(sometimes the website might be blocked).
+When the certificate is rejected for identification(wrong certificate, expired certificate, etc), user will be asked whether to trust website or not(sometimes the website might be blocked).
 If the client decides to trust the website, SSL communication will be established without a proper identification.

 .. figure:: img/faq_ssl1.jpg